zoredeaxx/filestreambot/README.md

   <p align="center">
-    A Telegram bot to all media and documents files to web link .
+    A Telegram bot to turn all media and documents files to web link .
     <br />
    </strong></a>
     <br />